christophergandrud/yrcurnt_corrected/README.md

 Because the variable is so regularly turned to for testing how election timing affects governments' choices, it is especially important that it be reliable and valid.
-However, the variable in the current (2012) release has a number of issues that this repository hopes to correct.
+However, the variable in the current (2013) release has a number of issues that this post highlights and corrects.

 Note that Alt et al.'s substantive findings hold up when using the correct data, though the estimated magnitudes of the effects are reduced somewhat.
 See